Sign In

 Kenya plastic bricks

 Not all plastics can be recycled into bricks.
 Out of the seven main types, Gjenge can only use four.
 Plastic bottles made of PET, one of the most common waste items, are still a challenge.
+Even in the growing movement around Kenya plastic bricks, this limitation remains a hurdle.
 Matee’s team is working on new technology to change that.

 Another challenge is demand.
 The factory can produce about 3,000 pavers daily, but requests are more than three times higher.
 “We have more demand than we can supply,” Matee explained.
-To solve this, she hopes to bring in 3D technology and more automation in the future.
+As interest in Kenya plastic bricks continues to rise, builders and communities are looking for sustainable alternatives.
+To keep pace, she hopes to bring in 3D technology and more automation in the future.

 Matee’s work has already gained global attention.
 In 2021, she was invited to design a special gavel for a United Nations environment summit, where the plastic crisis was discussed.
 Her story has inspired many young people across Africa and beyond.